Hammer House of Mystery and Suspense: Home media

-The series was released as a six-DVD set in the UK in 2006, currently out-of-print.
-In Germany, a four-DVD set was released in March 2018 under the title Vorsicht, Hochspannung!.
+The series was released as a six-DVD set in the UK in 2005, but is currently out of print.
+In Germany, a four-DVD set was released in March 2018 under the title Vorsicht, Hochspannung!, which has 11 "main feature" episodes with a choice of either dubbed German language audio or the original English language audio, along with 2 "bonus episodes" with just the original English language audio.